yoru214/kumu/README.md

     ```
     ./vendor/bin/sail up --build
     ```

+4. Configure Enviroment values

+    Copy all values from `.env.example` to `.env`

-4. Configure the application using PHP Artisan
+5. Configure the application using PHP Artisan
     Once the build is finished, open another terminal and go to the `kumu` directory and run the following command:
     ```
     php artisan migrate